patcg/docs-and-reports/threat-model/readme.md

 1. **Privacy**: Clients (and, more specifically, the vendors who distribute the clients) trust that (within the threat models), the API is purpose constrained.
 That is, all parties learn nothing beyond the intended result (e.g., a differentially private aggregation function computed over the client inputs.)
 2. **Correctness:** Parties receiving the intended result trust that the protocol is executed correctly.
 Moreover, the amount that a result can be skewed by malicious input is bounded and known.

 Specific proposed purpose constrained APIs will provide their own analysis about how they achieve these properties.
-Moreover, this threat model does not address the specific threats to different configurations of aggregators participating in an MPC, nor the threats to TEEs.
-These configurations enable varying depth of defense against such an attacker, and are instead left to web platform vendors to decide what level is appropriate for their APIs and users.
+This threat model does not address aspects that are specific to specific private computation designs or configurations.
+Each private computation option provides different options for defense against attacks.
+Web platform vendors can decide what configurations produce adequate safeguards for their APIs and users.
 This is explored further in [Section 4: Private Computation Configurations](#4-private-computation-configurations).

 ## 1. Threat Model